KarlMathuthu/taskify-go/ReadMe.md

 ## Introduction

-Task-Go is designed to be a simple yet functional task manager application.
+Taskify is designed to be a simple yet functional task manager application.
 It allows users to add, list, update, and remove tasks from their list.
 The project is structured in a beginner-friendly manner, making it easy for those new to GoLang to understand and contribute.

 ## Features